paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-041-consumer-credit-protection.md

 (2) maintain strict procedures designed to insure that whenever public record information which is likely to have an adverse effect on a consumer’s ability to obtain employment is reported it is complete and up to date.
 For purposes of this paragraph, items of public record relating to arrests, indictments, convictions, suits, tax liens, and outstanding judgments shall be considered up to date if the current public record status of the item at the time of the report is reported.

-**(b) Exemption for national security investigations** Subsection (a) of this section does not apply in the case of an agency or department of the United States Government that seeks to obtain and use a consumer report for employment purposes, if the head of the agency or department makes a written finding as prescribed under [section 1681b(b)(4)(A) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section1681b/b/4/A&num=0&edition=prelim).
+**(b) Exemption for national security investigations** Subsection (a) does not apply in the case of an agency or department of the United States Government that seeks to obtain and use a consumer report for employment purposes, if the head of the agency or department makes a written finding as prescribed under [section 1681b(b)(4)(A) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section1681b/b/4/A&num=0&edition=prelim).

 ### Statutory Notes